 Then water treatment is essential in meeting the increased demand and providing a guarantee for the future supply of freshwater of sufficient quantity and quality.
 However, the energy used for the freshwater production needs to be from economically sound and ecologically friendly sources such as the use of renewable energy sources or energy efficient, low-carbon methods, that help mitigate global climate change.

 We have seen throughout this Alternative Energy website that the economic and industrial potentials of renewable energies, such as solar, geothermal, wind and wave energy, have many environmental advantages compared to burning fossil fuels.
-Distillation is one of the many processes that can be used to provide clean fresh water as it only requires the free solar thermal energy from the sun to heat the water.
+Distillation of dirty water is one of the many processes that can be used to provide clean fresh drinking water as it only requires the free solar thermal energy from the sun to heat the water.

 There are many ways to produce freshwater, but the two main methods for using solar energy is by directly heating and evaporating water in a passive solar still, (this process is called solar distillation) or by capturing the solar energy using turbines, photovoltaics, etc, and transforming it into electrical or thermal energy to drive a desalination process.